 Groundhog Removal & Groundhog Trapping in Central Virginia.
-Groundhogs in Richmond VA, Charlottesville VA and other areas of Central Virginia are excellent diggers; they dig both simple and complex burrow systems.
+Groundhogs in Henrico, Glen Allen, Richmond, Midlothian, Charlottesville VA and other areas of Virginia are excellent diggers; they dig both simple and complex burrow systems.
 Most burrows are 25 to 30 feet long and from two to five feet deep, with at least two entrances.
 The main entrance is often the most conspicuous, with a large mound of freshly dug dirt nearby.
 The other, less visible entrances are used for escape purposes.
 A nesting chamber for sleeping and raising the young is found at the end of the main tunnel; a separate toilet chamber helps keep the burrow clean.

 During the warmer months, groundhogs are commonly seen in the early morning or late afternoon.
 They rely on their keen hearing and sense of smell to give them enough time to escape to their dens when danger is near.
 They can be fierce fighters when cornered by their enemies, which include man, dogs, coyote, foxes, bear, hawks and owls, bobcat, mink and weasels.
 Did you know that ground hogs are also known as whistle pigs and woodchucks?